Alvov1/Aesi-Multiprecision/README.md

-# Multiprecision for GPU frameworks
+# Aesi multiprecision
 The goal of this project is to develop a fast and handy multiprecision library which can be used with GPU parallelization frameworks such as CUDA, OpenCL and Metal.
 Library should correspond to modern C++ standards, support constexpr expressions and move semantic.
 Library is header only to avoid difficulties while building.

 ## Current progress
-Project is currently under development and supports __Cuda__ framework only.
+Project is currently under development and is being tested for support the __Cuda__ framework.
 OpenCL support is next in line for development.
 Metal support will be implemented after some time, due to the presence of significant differences of the framework from Cuda and from OpenCL.

 ## Functionality
 Library supports each of arithmetic (binary and unary), bitwise and boolean operations.
 Various functions from number theory are being added to the library, among which greatest common divisor and exponentiation by modulo have already been implemented.